erisol/itslearning-dumper/README.md

+# This is a fork of https://github.com/bartvbl/itslearning-dumper

-# It's Learning Complete Backup Tool
+# It's Learning Complete Backup
+Tool

 This script was written to export data from the course management system "It's Learning", as no proper method has been supplied for this previously.